-A pile of hand-shaped bricks arranged on a bicycle seat, a life-size sculpture of a child and an upside down polar bear joined in a kiss, metal branding irons designed to imprint commercial logos, a painting of a lone street sweeper in an apparently abandoned Times Square, and detailed, anonymous portraits rendered on the fabric or wood of containers once used to gather or ship goods harvested from farms and factories: the forms and materials featured in this multi-media exhibition suggest a range of contradictions, anachronisms, and dichotomies.
+A pile of hand-shaped bricks arranged on a bicycle seat, metal branding irons designed to imprint commercial logos, a painting of a lone street sweeper in an apparently abandoned Times Square, and detailed, anonymous portraits rendered on the fabric or wood of containers once used to gather or ship goods harvested from farms and factories: the forms and materials featured in this multi-media exhibition suggest a range of contradictions, anachronisms, and dichotomies.
 Exploring the evolution of industry in the 21st century, Labor&Materials presents a precarious balance between promise and peril.
 The scale, scope, and speed of technological innovation heralds unprecedented changes in what, how, where, and by whom goods and services are produced and provided.
-Economists describe the explosion of radically new platforms and products emerging in the digital age—robots and other forms of automated labor, self-driving cars, three dimensional printing, the explosion of bits and pixels transmitted across the internet, and the growing global network of trade driven by the shipping container—as an inflection point: a time in human history when how we live and work is utterly transformed.
+Economists describe the explosion of radically new platforms and products emerging in the digital age—robots and other forms of automated labor, self-driving cars, three-dimensional printing, the explosion of bits and pixels transmitted across the internet, and the growing global network of trade driven by the shipping container—as an inflection point: a time in human history when how we live and work is utterly transformed.
 What does an inflection point look like?
-How will the widespread transformation of commerce and consumption affect access to goods and jobs, to information and infrastructure?
+How will the transformation of commerce and consumption affect access to goods and jobs, to information and infrastructure?
 Given the widespread changes to everyday life generated by the COVID-19 pandemic, how work is experienced, defined, and valued has become increasingly complex and contradictory.

-From photographs of today’s living and working conditions by Pavel Braila, Zhan Huan, Pieter Hugo, and Zanele Muholi to portraits of those laboring in 21st century fields, factories, and mines by Pierre Gonnord, Jorge Otero, Serge Alain Nitegeka, Alfredo Jaar, and Ramiro Gomez, to fantastical visions of a world defined by data and digitization by Karine Gibolou, Guy Limone, Dean Byington, Chen Jiagang, Gonzalo Lebrija, and James Clar, the imagery on view is both nostalgic and futuristic.
+From photographs of today’s living and working conditions by Katrin Korfmann, Alejandro Cartagena, Pieter Hugo, and Zanele Muholi; to portraits of those laboring in 21st-century fields, homes, factories, and mines by Lina Puerta, Pierre Gonnord, Serge Alain Nitegeka, and Jay Lynn Gomez; to fantastical visions of a world defined by data and digitization by Karine Giboulo, Chen Jiagang, and Gonzalo Lebrija, the imagery on view is both nostalgic and futuristic.
 As today’s primary means of production, the computer, becomes better, faster, stronger every day, more material and digital goods are made, shipped, transmitted, used, reused, and discarded, evoking concerns about environmental degradation and socio-economic inequities.
-Kara Walker’s figurative sculpture of a young 19th-century slave laborer and Marina Zurkow’s software driven animation of today’s shipping trade anchor the spectrum of this investigation into our contradictory era of concurrent abundance and scarcity.
-The African Boy Attendant Curio Walker sculpted in resin and molasses references the history of slavery, and the essential role slave labor played in the sugar industry, a product now consumed in dangerous excess, while Alison Saar’s Reapers feature images of young women printed on repurposed sugar sacks, a reminder of the exploitative labor that fueled the development of agricultural industries.
-Within the labyrinthine code of export and import shipping tariffs that inspired Zurkow’s More&More (the invisible oceans): India, sugar, along with other former plantation crops like tobacco and cotton, constitutes a single category of classification, thus linking our agrarian past with production in the post-industrial present to envision creation, commerce, and consumption in the imminent, awe-inducing future.
+Kara Walker’s figurative sculpture of a young 19th-century enslaved laborer and Marina Zurkow’s software-driven animation of today’s shipping trade provide bookends to the spectrum of this investigation into our contradictory era of concurrent abundance and scarcity.
+The African Boy Attendant Curio Walker sculpted in resin and molasses references the history of slavery and the essential role enslaved labor played in the sugar industry, products from which are now consumed in dangerous excess, while Alison Saar’s Reapers feature images of young women printed on repurposed sugar sacks, a reminder of the exploitative labor that fueled the development of agricultural industries.
+Within the labyrinthine code of export and import shipping tariffs that inspired Zurkow’s More&More (the invisible oceans), sugar—along with other former plantation crops like tobacco and cotton—constitutes a single category of classification, thus linking our agrarian past with production in the post-industrial present to envision creation, commerce, and consumption in the imminent, uncertain future.

 – Alice Gray Stites, Museum Director, Chief Curator